-Part-time faculty at 2-year institutions made up 60.5% of the total faculty, while 4.8% of the faculty in 4-year institutions worked part-time (see Table 7).
-In addition, faculty at 2-year institutions served more students than faculty at 4-year institutions.
+Part-time faculty at 2-year institutions made up 51% of the total faculty, while 35% of the faculty in 4-year institutions worked part-time (see Table 7).
+In addition, full-time faculty at 2-year institutions served more students than full-time faculty at 4-year institutions.
+It is important to note that only students enrolled in degree programs were included in the analyses of the number of students served by faculty.
 Faculty are also responsible for teaching other students in certificate programs, so their burden is even higher than what is reflected in Table 7.